-If the personal assessment base is greater than 11,060 koruna, earnings for pension calculation purposes are as follows: 100% of earnings up to 11,060 koruna; 28% of earnings from 11,061 koruna to 29,159 koruna; 16% of earnings from 29,160 to 100,548 koruna; and 8% of earnings exceeding 100,548 koruna.
+If the personal assessment base is greater than 11,415 koruna, earnings for pension calculation purposes are as follows: 100% of earnings up to 11,415 koruna; 26% of earnings from 11,416 koruna to 30,093 koruna; 22% of earnings from 30,094 to 103,768 koruna; and 3% of earnings exceeding 103,769 koruna.

-Disabled from youth pension: The full disability pension consists of a flat-rate monthly amount of 2,270 koruna and an earnings-related amount of 45% of the annual general assessment base.
-The annual general assessment base is calculated using the national average monthly wage.
+Disabled from youth pension: The monthly disability pension consists of a flat-rate monthly amount of 2,340 koruna and an earnings-related amount of 45% of the annual personal assessment base.
+The annual personal assessment base is calculated using the national average monthly wage.

-Benefit adjustment: Benefits are adjusted every January according to the change in the consumer price index in the period ending the previous August and by 33.3% of average real wage growth in the 12-month period before the previous January.
+Benefit adjustment: Benefits are adjusted every January by 33.3% of the increase in the consumer price index and 33.3% of the increase in average real wages.
 Further adjustments are made when the consumer price index changes by at least 5%.
+(This formula is temporary through 2015.)